navaalnoshi/DSD_2023-ee-5/Lab_2/README.md

 ***How to use***
 **For Simulation:**
--Open the Systemverilog design file and constraints file also.
+-Open the SystemVerilog design file and constraints file also.
 -Compile the design.
 -Verify that the circuit is according to requirements.
 -Click on Run synthesis and then Implementation.